jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 touch bitcoin.conf
 ```
 ##### 2. Edit bitcoin.conf
 We will be adding settings to the bitcoin.conf that will allow us to connect and find peers through the Tor network.
-Since the Bitcoin Core 0.21 release has not been actually been released yet, `Torv3` nodes are rare to come across.
+Since the Bitcoin Core 0.21 release has not actually been released yet, `Torv3` nodes are rare to come across.
 Because of this, we are going to manually add a `Torv3` node that has been tracked down.
 Using your favorite text editor, add the following to the newly created `bitcoin.conf` file:

 ```
 proxy=127.0.0.1:9050 #If you use Windows, this could possibly be 127.0.0.1:9150 in some cases.